 On a cultural level, A Summer Place – alongside 1959/1960 titles such as Otto Preminger’s Anatomy of a Murder, Joseph L. Mankiewicz’s Suddenly, Last Summer, Billy Wilder’s Some Like It Hot, and Alfred Hitchcock’s Psycho – helped to further impair Hollywood’s morality-policing Production Code, already limping since the release of Preminger’s 1953 comedy hit The Moon Is Blue.

-Now, bear in mind that A Summer Place was only actress Sandra Dee’s second biggest blockbuster of the year.
+Now, bear in mind that A Summer Place was only Sandra Dee’s second biggest blockbuster of the year.

 Imitation of Life: Mother-daughter sexual rivalry

 A Ross Hunter production based on Fannie Hurst’s 1933 novel (previously filmed with Claudette Colbert in 1934), Douglas Sirk’s Imitation of Life emerged as one of Universal’s biggest box office hits since its founding in 1912: An estimated $6.4 million (approx. $110 million in 2020) in rentals.

-Adapted by veteran screenwriters Eleanore Griffin (Oscar co-winner for Boys Town, 1938) and Allan Scott (Oscar nominee for So Proudly We Hail!, 1943), this mothers-daughters (plural) sudser, Sandra Dee plays the “all-American” 16-year-old daughter of glamorous stage actress Lana Turner, both of whom desirous of the affections of Apollo-like John Gavin – ten years younger than Turner; nine years older than Dee.
+Adapted by veteran screenwriters Eleanore Griffin (Oscar co-winner for Boys Town, 1938) and Allan Scott (Oscar nominee for So Proudly We Hail!, 1943), this mothers-daughters (plural) sudser features Sandra Dee as the 16-year-old offspring of glamorous stage actress Lana Turner, both of whom desirous of the affections of Apollo-like John Gavin – ten years younger than Turner; nine years older than Dee.

 In contrast to lighthearted fare like Universal’s own It’s a Date and its MGM remake, Nancy Goes to Rio, in which naive daughters Deanna Durbin/Jane Powell and worldly mothers Kay Francis/Ann Sothern vie for the affections of the same man, the romantic/sexual mother-daughter competition in Imitation of Life is to be taken as seriously as the ethnic-focused drama pitting “white” daughter Susan Kohner against black mom Juanita Moore.

 As to be expected, the mature man ultimately hooks up with the “age appropriate” mature woman, but the teenage daughter doesn’t go from heartbreak to resignation to happiness with another teenager.
 Her resentment persists, possibly to be fully eradicated only after the death of a key character intercedes.

 Virtue overpowers rebelliousness